-Science Mark is a quality standard designed to recognise and celebrate inspiring practice in secondary science departments across the UK.
+Science Mark is a quality standard designed to recognise and celebrate inspiring practice in secondary science departments and FE colleges across the UK.

 What is Science Mark?

 Science Mark is more than just a recognition scheme.
 By working with our carefully selected assessors you will push the standards of your own department.
 Your assessor is an independent ‘critical friend’ who will draw on their wealth of experience in the field to help you see in greater detail the strengths and weaknesses of your science department.

 What are the benefits for departments that take part?

 As well as achieving either silver, gold or platinum level Science Mark, your department will also: